 The remaining £20m ($30.6m) was secured from HSBC, AIB and RBS, a Levy Board capital fund loan, commercial deals and the club’s cash flow from trading.

 Contractors involved with the Cheltenham Racecourse redevelopment

 The architect for the project is Roberts Limbrick, while Kier has been selected as the main contractor.
-Furness Partnership are the structural engineers and Hambleton Steel are the steelwork contractors for the project.
+Furness Partnership is the structural engineer and Hambleton Steel is the steelwork contractor for the project.